Karplus-Lab-OSU/ensemblator/readme.rst

 Installation:
 **************

-There are a few ways to install and use the Ensemblator:
+There are a few ways to install and use the *Ensemblator*:

 1. Download a binary for your system, from `here <download_binary.md>`_, and ensure it is executable.
 Then run it!
 To use the seqeunce alignment functionality you will still need to seperatly install 'muscle', as described below.
 2. Run the source code:

-   a. `ensemblator.py <ensemblator.py>`_ - The GUI version of the Ensemblator.
+   a. `ensemblator.py <ensemblator.py>`_ - The GUI version of the *Ensemblator*.
 As above you will need to make it executable, or run it using python from the command line.
 Unlike running from the binary, you will need to ensure you meet all the requirements outlined in the section below.
-   b. `ensemblator_cli.py <ensemblator_cli.py>`_ - The CLI version of the Ensemblator.
+   b. `ensemblator_cli.py <ensemblator_cli.py>`_ - The CLI version of the *Ensemblator*.
 The installation is the same as for the GUI version, simply download, mark as executable, and ensure you meet all the requirements.
 The usage is different, in that this version operates from the command line, and thus is more amenable to being part of a automated pipeline.

 Requirements
 *************